Out of stock

 Red Runner Feeder Roaches are also known as Turkistan Roaches or Lats, are Shelfordella lateralis, formerly Blatta lateralis.

-25 small to medium nymphs for $12.
-Specimens measure about 1/3 to 3/4 of an inch on average but there is some variability outside those ranges as a bunch all live together and we don’t pick them out for orders one roach at a time. 😉
+25 small nymphs for $12.
+Specimens measure around 1 cm on average but there is some variability outside those ranges as a bunch all live together and we don’t pick them out for orders one roach at a time.

 These are often regarded as the best feeder replacement for crickets.
 Newborns are comparable in size to pinhead crickets and the oldest have a mass similar to adult crickets.
 Best of all they are very hardy and unlikely to die even with only minimal care.
 If you’ve ever smelled a single dead cricket fouling the air in a tank, you’ll easily understand why many keepers of feeder roaches have made the switch to roaches.